Mouette03/Runtipi-appstore/apps/galette/metadata/description.md

       - /(path to favicon.png on host)/favicon.png:/var/www/galette/webroot/themes/default/images/favicon.png
 ```

-👉To persist disabled plugins across application restarts, you can specify a directory on the host where you store plugins (download here: Plugins) and add this to your USER CONFIG
+👉Useful for version up to 1.1.6.1.
+From version 1.2.0 onwards, the persistence of the deactivation is managed via the plugin folder in data (see above).To persist disabled plugins across application restarts, you can specify a directory on the host where you store plugins (download here: Plugins) and add this to your USER CONFIG

 ```yaml
 services: